-The exercise price per share of each stock option to be granted under the fourth amended and restated non-employee director compensation policy will be equal to the closing price of our common stock on the date of the option grant.
+The shares subject to each stock option granted will vest in equal monthly installments over 12 months and the restricted stock units will vest in one installment on the first anniversary of the grant date, subject to continued service through the applicable vesting date.
+The exercise price per share of each stock option will be equal to the closing price of our common stock on the date of the option grant.
 Each such stock option will have a term of ten years from the date of grant, subject to earlier termination in connection with a termination of the non-employee director's continuous service with us.